The Quick, Quick, Slow of Marketing Automation

 What do these changes look like?
 First, their visits to your site may be more frequent.
 They may be staying on the site for longer and may be downloading more content such as white papers or ebooks.
 They may start interacting with you on social media and sharing content.
 You may find other people from the target company are dropping by as the prospect wants others to check out your offering.
 They may start looking at areas of your site they had not visited before; maybe checking out members of your team or looking at case studies.

-3. Capitalising on the tipping point: identifying and alerting
+3. Capitalizing on the tipping point: identifying and alerting

 At this stage your sales team needs to deploy some sort of rapid but intelligent response.
 By using the data built up over time, you should know exactly how to engage next with your potential customer.